Basic tasks in OneNote Online

 In the Link dialog box, type the link’s destination URL into the Address field and then click Insert.

-With OneNote Online, you can easily insert pictures or clip art into your notes.
+With OneNote Online, you can easily insert pictures into your notes.

 On any page, put the cursor where you want to insert the picture.

 Click Insert and then do one of the following: